anva76/Udacity-fsnd-project-05/backend/readme.md

 The backend part of this application was implemeted based on Flask/SQLAlchemy and PostgreSQL.
 Authentication is done by a third party provider - Auth0.com.
 Some code examples provided by Auth0 were used for implementing authorization and token validation on the backend side.

+## Accessing the backend API server

+The web application was deployed on `Render.com`, a unified cloud provider.
+The deployed backend API server is accessible via this link: `https://ecommerce-kiosk.onrender.com/api`

-## Setting up the Backend
+## Running the Backend locally

 ### Prerequisites

-- **Python 3.9 or higher** - Follow instructions to install the latest version of python for your platform in the [python docs](https://docs.python.org/3/using/unix.html#getting-and-installing-the-latest-version-of-python)
+- **Python 3.7 or higher** - Follow instructions to install the latest version of python for your platform in the [python docs](https://docs.python.org/3/using/unix.html#getting-and-installing-the-latest-version-of-python)

 - **Virtual Environment** - It is recommended to use a python virtual environment for running the backend Flask code.
 Instructions for setting up a virtual environment for your platform can be found in the [python docs](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)